-If you want PhpStorm to memorise the search string, press EnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnter.
+If you want PhpStorm to memorise a search string, press EnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnter.

-To bring the plugin list back to its initial state, delete the text in the search box or click .
+To bring the plugins list back to its initial state, delete the text in the search box or click .

 To access the list of memorized search strings, click .

 Use this drop-down list to specify which plugins you want to be displayed.
 The following options are available:

 If you want to add sorting by plugin status, click and